djmattyg007/httpclip/README.txt

 Index ("/")
 This returns a webpage that lets you interact with the API using AJAX.
-It uses the new fetch API.
-If your browser does not support the fetch API, a polyfill will be loaded automatically.
+It uses the browser's fetch HTTP API.

 Clipboard Get ("/clipboard/get")
 Returns a text/plain response with the current contents of the clipboard.